kumarpriyanshu09/my-Portfolio/docs/COMPONENT_GUIDE.md

 ## Best Practices

 1. **Props Naming**: Use descriptive prop names that indicate their purpose
-2. **Type Safety**: Always define TypeScript interfaces for component props
+2. **Type Safety**: Always define TypeScript interfaces or types for component props.
+3. **Styling**:
-3. **Styling**: Use Tailwind CSS utility classes for styling
+    *   Primarily use Tailwind CSS utility classes for styling.
+    *   Leverage CSS variables defined in `app/globals.css` for theming, consistent with `tailwind.config.ts`.
+    *   Use `clsx` or `tailwind-merge` (dependencies in `package.json`) for conditionally applying classes.
-4. **Responsiveness**: Ensure components work well on all screen sizes
+4. **Responsiveness**: Ensure components work well on all screen sizes using Tailwind's responsive modifiers.
-5. **Accessibility**: Follow accessibility best practices (ARIA attributes, keyboard navigation, etc.)
+5. **Accessibility**: Follow accessibility best practices (semantic HTML, ARIA attributes, keyboard navigation, focus management, etc.).
+6. **Path Aliases**: Use path aliases like `@/components/...` for imports, as configured in `tsconfig.json`.

 ## Adding New Components

-1. Create a new file in the appropriate directory
+1. Create a new `.tsx` file in the most appropriate subdirectory within `components/` (e.g., `components/atoms/`, `components/ui/`, `components/sections/`).
-2. Define TypeScript interfaces for props
+2. Define TypeScript interfaces or types for the component's props.
+3. Implement the component logic and JSX structure.
+4. Style the component using Tailwind CSS utility classes.
-3. Add JSDoc comments for documentation
+5. Add JSDoc comments for documentation, explaining the component's purpose and props.
-4. Export the component as a named export
+6. Export the component as a named export.
-5. Add the component to the appropriate index.ts file
+7. If applicable, add unit tests for the component in a corresponding `__tests__` directory.

 Example: